kenpay/Cloud-File-System/README.md

 ## Installing

+### -First of all you need to change path in ServerModule Main for your database
+### -Change the path of the image in ResourceManager
 ### -Start server module.
 ### -Connect with a client to server. ( i.e. : localhost )
 ### -Create user